pelmesh619/splimer/README.md

     -n (number)
     --parts=(number)                Number of output parts; should be more than 1.
                                     Makes all output files equal size.
-                                    If entered `--fragment-size` will be ignored
+                                    If `--fragment-size` is provided, `--parts` will be ignored

+    -N (number)
+    --part-number=(number)          Sequential number of part to make.
+                                    It allows to make e.g. 4th part skipping previous 3, which takes less storage than making all at once

     -s
     --split                         Splits file `input_filename`